NoHo Apartment Building Owners Sued Over Alleged Gang Activity - NewsBreak

 NoHo Apartment Building Owners Sued Over Alleged Gang Activity

-LOS ANGELES (CNS) - The Los Angeles City Attorney's Office filed a nuisance abatement suit today against the owners of a North Hollywood apartment complex where a local gang allegedly roams freely.
+LOS ANGELES (CNS) - Los Angeles City Attorney Mike Feuer urged Angenos today to report unsafe and violent conditions in their neighborhood while speaking about the latest nuisance abatement suit filed by his office, this one against the owners of a North Hollywood apartment complex where a local gang allegedly roams freely.

 Pama Management's director is Nijjar's sister, Daljit K. Kler, the suit states.
 Representatives for Nijjar and Kler could not be immediately reached for comment.